rvost/PakInspector/README.md

 ### Known issues

 As the current POC implementation prioritizes the ease of development and clarity provided by Kaitai Struct over parser performance, high RAM usage is expected.
-RAM usage for inspection and extraction operations is expected to be 2–3 times that of the `.pak` file.
+RAM usage for inspection and extraction operations is comparable to the size of the `.pak` file.

 ## Contribution